-EFRAG agrees with the proposal.
-However, EFRAG believes that the drafting of this proposal should be improved in order to avoid unintended outcomes and recommends that the IASB provides additional guidance in situations where liabilities can be settled through the issuance of shares at the option of the counterparty.
+EFRAG agrees with the proposals.
+However, we believe that the drafting of these proposals should be improved in order to avoid unintended outcomes.

-- 11 EFRAG agrees with the proposed amendments as they make explicit the link between the settlement of the liability and the transfer of resources and clarify that, for instance, a rollover of a borrowing does not constitute settlement and would not result in the liability being classified as current. - However, EFRAG would like to draw the IASB's attention to the possible unintended consequences of the interaction between: - (a) the current guidance in paragraph 69(d) of IAS 1, which stipulates that 'terms of a liability that could, at the option of the counterparty, results in its settlement by the issue of equity instruments do not affect the classification'; and - (b) the proposed additional wording in paragraph 69 that states that 'for the purposes of classification, settlement of liability refers to the transfer to the counterparty of cash, equity instruments (emphasis added), other assets or services'. - 13 EFRAG believes that it is unclear how the two requirements interact in situations such as where a liability can be settled, at the option of the lender, either in cash in three years or by transferring a variable number of equity instruments within twelve months.
-Two views seem possible: - (a) the liability could be classified as non-current if the option to settle in shares is disregarded for classification purposes, as required in paragraph 69(d), which is not modified by the proposed ED; or - (b) The liability could be regarded as current as the entity does not have a 'right to defer settlement' for more than twelve months if the holder exercises the option.
+- 16 EFRAG agrees with the proposed amendments as they make explicit the link between the settlement of the liability and the transfer of resources and clarify that, for instance, a rollover of a borrowing does not constitute settlement and would not result in the liability being classified as current. - 17 However, EFRAG would like to draw the IASB's attention to the possible unintended effects consequences of the interactions between: - (a) current guidance in paragraph 69(d) of IAS 1, which stipulates that 'terms of a liability that could, at the option of the counterparty, results in its settlement by the issue of equity instruments do not affect the classification"; and - (b) the proposed additional wording in paragraph 69 that states that 'for the purposes of classification, settlement of liability refers to the transfer to the counterparty of cash, equity instruments (emphasis added), other assets or services". - 18 EFRAG believes that it is unclear how the two requirements would interact for instance in a situation where a liability can be settled, at the option of the lender, either in cash in three years or by transferring a variable number of equity instruments within twelve months.
+Two views seem possible: - (a) the liability could be classified as non-current if the option to settle in shares is disregarded for classification purposes, as required in paragraph 69(d), which is not modified by the proposed ED; or - (b) The liability could be regarded as current as the entity does not have a 'right to defer settlement' for more than twelve months if the holder exercises the option. - 19 Furthermore, EFRAG notes that paragraphs BC38G and BC38H in the basis for conclusions of IAS 1 state that: - (a) the IASB had previously concluded that issuing equity instruments does not result in an outflow of cash or other assets and therefore is not useful in assessing the liquidity and the solvency position of an entity; and